top of page

 Jennifer Henry - 1st Grade Teacher

-Jennifer Stiritz is our first grade teacher, she has taught here for 5 years and previously taught PE while her son attended here.
-She has her masters degree in teaching with an emphasis on elementary math.
-Jennifer enjoys pickleball and hiking with her dogs when she's not busy at school.
+Jennifer Stiritz is Pioneer’s 1st grade teacher and has taught at the school since 2020.
+She also taught physical education at Pioneer while her son attended the school.
+Jennifer has a Master’s Degree in teaching with an emphasis on elementary math.
+She enjoys pickleball and hiking with her dogs when she’s not busy teaching or preparing for her time in the classroom.

 Angelica (Annie) Ginelli - 2nd Grade Teacher

-Angelica (Annie) Williams is our second grade teacher.
-Annie has been here 6 years, she has a masters in teaching with a science emphasis.
+Annie is Pioneer’s 2nd grade teacher and has been teaching at the school since 2019.
+She has a Master’s in Teaching with a science emphasis.
 When not busy at school she enjoys pickleball, kayaking, and yoga.
 Annie is a talented artist and plays the violin.
-She is building a house at Twin Lakes, Id with her husband Wesley.
+She is building a house at Twin Lakes, Idaho, with her husband Wesley.

 Amy Wartinger - 3rd Grade Teacher